wurmlab/Bter_neonicotinoid_exposure_experiment/README.md

-## What is this?
+## Context & citation

-This repository contains all scripts used for the differential expression analysis of _Bombus terrestris_ castes in response to neonicotinoid exposure as reported in:
+This repository contains all scripts used for the differential expression analysis of _Bombus terrestris_ workers and queens in response to neonicotinoid exposure.
+This was developed as part of a NERC-funded project reported implemented in [Yannick Wurm's lab at Queen Mary University of London](http://wurmlab.com).
+Findings are reported in the following manuscript:

 Colgan, T.J., Fletcher, I.K., Arce, A.N., Gill, R.J., Ramos Rodrigues, A., Stolle, E., Chittka, L. and Wurm, Y.
-Caste- and pesticide-specific effects of neonicotinoid pesticide exposure on gene expression in bumblebees.
+**Caste- and pesticide-specific effects of neonicotinoid pesticide exposure on gene expression in bumblebees**. *in prep*.

 ## License

-This work is distributed under the GPLv3 license.
-The reuse of code derived from this repository thus requires two things:
+This work is distributed under the [GPLv3 license](LICENSE).
+Reuse of code derived from this repository is permitted under two conditions:
-1) Proper attribution (i.e., citation of the associated publication).
+1) Proper attribution (i.e., citation of the associated publication; see [CITATION.cff](CITATION.cff) and above).
 2) Publication of reused scripts on an open-access platform, such as Github.

 ## Workflow